- Peptide CNFELLHFPRDHSN, corresponding to amino acid residues 157-170 of human ZACN (Accession Q401N2). Extracellular

 - Western blot analysis of PANC-1 (lanes 1 and 3) and Jurkat (lanes 2 and 4) cell lysates:1,2.
 Anti-Human ZACN (extracellular) Antibody (#AZC-001), (1:200).

 3,4.
-Anti-Human ZACN (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Human ZACN (extracellular) Antibody, preincubated with the negative control antigen.

 ___ Cells + Anti-Human ZACN (extracellular) Antibody (#AZC-001), (5-10 µg/1x106 cells).

 Over forty homologous proteins belong to the superfamily of ligand-gated ion channels.
 These members are divided into subfamilies, for example: acetylcholine, serotonin and glycine receptors.

 A new member has been added to this superfamily – ZAC (Zinc-activated channel) which is expressed in humans and dogs but not in rodents1.
 Like all other ligand-gated ion channels, ZAC has four transmembrane domains and extracellular N- and C-termini.
 As its name states, the channel is activated by high concentrations of zinc.

 ZAC mRNA was found to be expressed in the placenta, spinal cord, stomach, and fetal brain1.
 In another study, ZAC was identified using a computer-assisted program and was detected in similar areas (including pancreas and kidney), but also displayed minor discrepancies2.